awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-switching.md

 ## After switchover<a name="blue-green-deployments-switching-after"></a>

 After a switchover, the DB instances in the previous blue environment are retained\.
 Standard costs apply to these resources\.
+Replication between the blue and green environments stops\.

 RDS renames the DB instances in the blue environment by appending `-oldn` to the current resource name, where `n` is a number\.
 The DB instances are read\-only until you set the `read_only` parameter to `0`\.